netzema/ticketing_system/README.md

 ## 3. Generate Tickets

 1. Edit `config.py` and adjust the number of tickets `N_TICKET`, the name of the event `EVENT` and the paths and ticket dimensions according to your needs.
 2. Place your ticket template PDF into the `ticket_templates` folder.
-Make sure that the name of the template is simply the name of the event, e.g. `oktoberfest25.pdf`
+Make sure that the name of the template matches the name of the event, e.g. `oktoberfest25.pdf`
+3. Make sure to have OpenSSL installed on your machine.
-2. Run script:
+4. Run script:

    ```bash
    python generate_tickets.py
    ```
-3. Check outputs in `events/{EVENT}`:
+5. Check outputs in `events/{EVENT}`:

    * `tickets.db` holds the predefined number of IDs.
    * `qr_codes/` contains PNGs plus `scan_page.png`.